2025 Storm Events in Orlando

 The thermal cycling between hot days and cooler nights causes expansion and contraction that stresses roofing materials daily.
 Asphalt shingles in Orlando typically show signs of wear 5-10 years earlier than identical products installed in northern states.
 This accelerated aging means Orlando homeowners must factor in shorter replacement cycles when budgeting for home maintenance.
 Metal and tile roofing systems have emerged as preferred alternatives precisely because they handle these thermal stresses better while offering superior wind resistance during storm events.

 Seasonal considerations also affect roofing project timing in Orlando.
 The dry season from October through March offers optimal installation conditions with lower humidity and minimal rain interruptions.
-Attempting major roofing work during summer months risks rain delays and increased labor costs due to heat-related productivity impacts.
-Planning ahead and scheduling replacements during favorable weather windows can save both time and money while ensuring better installation quality.
+Attempting major roofing work during summer months risks rain delays and increased labor demands due to heat-related productivity impacts.
+Planning ahead and scheduling replacements during favorable weather windows can save both time and hassle while ensuring better installation quality.

 How Orlando's Climate Affects Materials